Identification of single-input-single-output quantum linear systems: Comparison of power spectrum and transfer function identifiability

 We will now construct $\Xi_{-}(s) $ and $\Xi_{+}(s)$ directly from the power spectrum.
 This is equivalent to identifying their poles and zeros \footnote{Note that some of the poles and zeros in \eqref{form1} and \eqref{form2} may be ``fictitious'' and so will not be required to be identified.}.
 To do this we must identify all poles and zeros of $\Xi_-(s)$ and $\Xi_+(s)$ from the three quantities:

-Firstly, all poles of $\Xi_-(s)$ and $\Xi_+(s)$ may be identified from the power spectrum.
-Indeed, due to stability, each pole in \eqref{blue}, \eqref{red}, \eqref{yellow} can be assigned unambiguously to either $\Xi_{-}(s) $ or $ \Xi_{+}(-s)$.
-However, cancelations between zeros and poles of the two terms in the product may lead to some transfer function poles not being identifiable, so we need to show that this is not possible.
+First, all poles of $\Xi_-(s)$ and $\Xi_+(s)$ may be identified from the power spectrum.
+Indeed, due to stability, each pole in \eqref{blue}-\eqref{yellow} can be assigned unambiguously to either $\Xi_{-}(s) $ or $ \Xi_{+}(-s)$.
+However, cancellations between zeros and poles of the two terms in the product may lead to some transfer function poles not being identifiable, so we need to show that this is not possible.
 Suppose that a pole $\lambda$ of $\Xi_-(s)$ is not visible from the power spectrum.
-This implies \begin{itemize} \item From \eqref{blue}, $\lambda$ is a zero of $ {\Xi_{-}(-s^{\#})}^{\#}$ (equivalently $-{\lambda}^{\#}$ is a zero of $ \Xi_{-}(s) $), and \item From \eqref{red}, $\lambda$ is a zero of $\Xi_{+}(-s)$ (equivalently $-\lambda$ is a zero of $\Xi_{+}(s)$). \end{itemize} We consider two separate cases: $\lambda$ non-real or real.
-If $\lambda$ is non-real then from the symmetries of the poles and zeros in \eqref{form1} and \eqref{form2}, $\Xi_{-}(s)$ will contain a term like and $\Xi_{+}(s) $ will contain a term like
+This implies the following \begin{itemize} \item[(i)] from \eqref{blue}, $\lambda$ is a zero of $ {\Xi_{-}(-s^{\#})}^{\#}$ [equivalently $-{\lambda}^{\#}$ is a zero of $ \Xi_{-}(s) $], and \item[(ii)] From \eqref{red}, $\lambda$ is a zero of $\Xi_{+}(-s)$ [equivalently $-\lambda$ is a zero of $\Xi_{+}(s)$]. \end{itemize} We consider two separate cases: $\lambda$ nonreal or real.
+If $\lambda$ is nonreal then from the symmetries of the poles and zeros in \eqref{form1} and \eqref{form2}, $\Xi_{-}(s)$ will contain a term like and $\Xi_{+}(s) $ will contain a term like

-By the argument above, the system is non-globally minimal as there will be a mode of the system that is non-visible in the power spectrum.
-Therefore all non-real poles of $\Xi_-(s)$ may be identified.
+By the argument above, the system is not globally minimal as there will be a mode of the system that is not visible in the power spectrum.
+Therefore all nonreal poles of $\Xi_-(s)$ may be identified.
 A similar argument ensures that all poles of $\Xi_+(s)$ are visible in the power spectrum.

 If $\lambda$ is real, we show that $\Xi_-(s)$ and $\Xi_+(s)$ will have terms of the form \eqref{topple} and \eqref{tipple} and the result will follow.
 Indeed since $\lambda$ is a pole of $\Xi_-(s)$, the denominator of \eqref{form1} must have a second root at $\lambda$ since the first cancels with the term $(s-\lambda)$ which comes together with $(s+\lambda)$ in the numerator.
 But then, $\Xi_+(s)$ must also have a pole at $\lambda$ since otherwise $|\Xi_-(-i\omega)|^2-|\Xi_+(-i\omega)|^2=1$ could not hold.
 A similar argument holds for a real pole of $\Sigma_+$.